Mumbai: 40 Central Railway services to be cancelled every hour from Sunday

-Brace for chaos on Central Railway next week, as the switch from 1,500-V DC to 25,000-V AC will force trains to crawl at 15 kmph at nine spots between CST and Thane; this means cancellation of services and, of course, even more crowded trains
+The switch from 1,500-V DC to 25,000-V AC will force trains to crawl at 15 kmph at nine spots between CST and Thane; this means Central Railway commuters will face more cancellation of services

 The power system upgradation on Central Railway (CR) will have some shocking results for commuters delayed trains and large-scale cancellation of services which will result in locals being even more crowded.